 Season’s Readings, everyone!

-Book Rich Environments distributed 420,000 free books to children and families living in public housing nationwide, helping build first-time home libraries for tens of thousands; BookUp, an after-school and summer reading club for middle-schoolers, entered its 14th year and to date his given away 36,000 free books to kids in four states nationwide; Raising Readers was launched to empower adults who work with and raise children to expand their own love of books and reading, in order to better model the habit of reading for pleasure with the young people in their lives; and Teen Press Conference celebrated its 20th year, distributing free books to students in NYC and Miami and giving the unique opportunity to connect and interact directly with National Book Awards authors.
+Book Rich Environments reached a major milestone—in just three years, we distributed over one million free books to children and families living in public housing nationwide, helping build first-time home libraries for tens of thousands; BookUp, an after-school and summer reading club for middle-schoolers, added new partners in the Bronx and Greensboro, NC; Raising Readers returned for a second year, and worked to empower adults who work with and raise children to expand their own love of books and reading, in order to better model the habit of reading for pleasure with the young people in their lives; and Teen Press Conference saw sold-out audiences in both NYC and Miami, distributing free books to young people and giving them the unique opportunity to connect and interact directly with National Book Awards authors.

-With your help in 2019, the National Book Foundation can reach more readers of all ages across the country and welcome all Americans into a national conversation centered around great books.
-They can top 1 million free books distributed through Book Rich Environments and they can expand Raising Readers to reach even more families.
+With your help in 2020, the National Book Foundation can reach more readers of all ages across the country and welcome everyone into a national conversation centered around great books.

-Has there ever been a better time to protect, stimulate, and promote discourse in American society?
-We think not!
+There has never been a better time to protect, stimulate, and promote a public exchange of ideas than in our current day and age.
 Please help the National Book Foundation with a donation in any amount to keep up this year’s tremendous momentum and ensure that books have a prominent place at the center of American culture for decades to come.